The UK Wants To Remain In The EU’s Trade Deals During The Transition Phase After Brexit

 An EU official told BuzzFeed News: “Technically, the UK’s place in these agreements lapses in 2019, and ultimately it’s up to the UK to replicate them.
 If the UK asks to roll over the agreements during the transition, it will be a political decision for the 27.”

-But, a senior eurozone government official predicted that “nobody will die in the trenches on this [issue].”
+But a senior eurozone government official predicted that “nobody will die in the trenches on this [issue].”

 Still, it’s not easy to see what legal framework would be needed to allow for the UK to remain in existing arrangements while it seeks to put in place new ones.